How to Sharpen a Chainsaw

 Set Up the File and Guide

-The guide will probably have markings for several angles.
+You’ll need a file handle and a file guide to get the best results.
+A file guide holds the file at the proper depth in the tooth and helps you move the file at the correct angle.
+Most file guides have markings for several angles.
 Following the 30-degree marks on the guide will work for most chainsaws.
-If you’re not sure about the proper angle, check the chain.
-Each tooth should have a small line close to the bottom of the cutter showing the angle that is best for the particular chain.
+If you’re not sure about the proper angle to sharpen your saw, check the chain.
+Each tooth should have a small line close to the bottom of the cutter showing the angle that is best for the chain.
+You can also get a chainsaw sharpening kit that includes instructions on how to assemble the file, handle and guide.

-Set Chain Tension
+Check and Set Chain Tension

-Having a properly tensioned chain will also make a saw cut better.
-Check it every time the saw is used.
+Having a properly tensioned chain will make a saw cut better.
+Checking and setting your chainsaw’s tension is especially true before sharpening the chain while it is still on the saw.

 - Loosen the guide bar retaining nuts.